abisop/nuttx-docs/en/components/tools/index.md

 assume 100% compliance.

 WARNING: **NEVER** use uncrustify.cfg for modifications to existing NuttX files.
-It will probably corrupt the style in subtle ways\!
+It will probably corrupt the style in subtle ways!

 This was last verified against uncrustify 0.66.1 by Bob Feretich.